Sarum College logo

 In this module students will explore how theology engages with film and television.
 This is a rapidly growing field of research in academic theology.
 We will look at the history of cinema and television, and the language that has evolved alongisde these art forms, and will investigate how new ways of creating and communicating meaning have emerged through film and television.
 We will explore how theological themes have been addressed in films, and how Christians and Christian organisations have responded to these portrayals.
 Students will have the opportunity to learn about key ideas and methods in film criticism and interpretation, and will consider the claim that films and television are now taking the place of religion in many people’s lives in our cultural context.

-with Dr Ellie McLaughlin, Dr Jayme Reaves & guest lecturers
+with Professor Graeme Smith, Dr Jayme Reaves & guest lecturers

 The Bible: Cultural Critique and Transformation (Optional)